SchildCode/BEMS-hourly-values/README.md

 - Can calculate hourly energy use (e.g. average Watts during hour) from cumulative logged data (Wh electricity meter).
 - Can calculate weighted averages or sums of input parameters, e.g. area-weighted temperature in a building.
 Input the weights (e.g. zone area) for each parameter in row 1 above the parameter's date/time column.
 - Carpet plot to visualize calculated hourly output.
+- Includes rudimentary error-checking, such as wrong date-format, or dates/values pasted into the wrong column.

 ### Installation and activation
 - Simply download the spreadsheet file and open it in Microsoft Excel.
 No installation or registration is needed.